-As a wedding photographer who has a unique photography style, knowing how to add grain in Photoshop is a valuable skill to obtain.
+As a wedding photographer who has a unique photography style, you know you want to create images that really impress your brides and grooms.
+And even though ShootDotEdit edits wedding images for you, for the best prices in the industry, we also believe in you having the talent and creative power to make that handful of images really stand out.
+And so we want to share some editing tips with you on how to add grain in Photoshop is a valuable skill to obtain.
 Adding grain can create a timeless film-like look for your images, which is something that can be quickly added to your photos in post production once you have the skills.
 In this post, we will specifically address how to add film grain in Photoshop to achieve the look you desire for your wedding images.

 How to Add Grain in Photoshop